Zen masters are known for their tranquility and seem to possess a unique blend of relaxation and alertness.

 In the ever-increasing fast-paced society that is 21st century America, stress is a gigantic problem and takes a terrible toll in many ways.

-But it does more than reducing stress…far more.
-Here are some of the other health benefits of this amazing amino acid:
+But it does more than reducing stress...far more.
+Here are some of the other health benefits of this fantastic amino acid:

 - Combating insomnia.
 Inability to get a good night's sleep is all-too-common for millions of Americans, and the problem seems to be getting worse.
 Stress, inactivity, sickness, medications, terrible sleep environment...take your pick.
 They all cause problems when trying to get to sleep.

-- Theanine speeds up the breakdown of acetaldehyde, which blocks toxic free radicals.
-Glutathione is called “The Master Anti-Oxidant” since it plays such an important role in all aspects of good health.
+- L-Theanine speeds up the breakdown of acetaldehyde, which blocks toxic free radicals.
+Glutathione is called “The Master Anti-Oxidant” since it plays such an essential role in all aspects of good health.
 The liver deals with alcohol by calling on glutathione to suppress the damage alcohol causes.
 The problem?
 Too much alcohol too often causes the liver to weaken, with life-threatening consequences.
-Theanine helps fight this alcohol-induced loss of glutathione.
+L-Theanine helps fight this alcohol-induced loss of glutathione.

 - Blow-torch fat.
 Everyone wants to rid themselves of ugly, disease-producing blubber.
-Research has proven that green tea extract causes thermogenesis, which is the process of the body’s heat production.
-Thermogenesis has been shown to help burn fat, and research has demonstrated that the combination of caffeine and theanine in green tea helps prevent weight gain and fat accumulation.
+Research has proven that green tea extract causes thermogenesis, which is the process of heat production within the body.
+Thermogenesis has been shown to help burn fat, and research has demonstrated that the combination of caffeine and L-Theanine in green tea helps prevent weight gain and fat accumulation.

 - Nerve protection.
 L-Theanine prevents damage to brain cells by blocking over-stimulation of the cells and also guards brain cells against damage when oxygen levels are low, which can prove life-saving in the event of a stroke.
 Additionally, it also makes new brain cells by stimulating the release of a protein required for nerve growth.